tomwolfe/metamorphic-core/docs/workflows/markdown_automation.md

     *   `"task_id"`: A unique string identifying the task (e.g., `"task_2_3"`).
 This *cannot* contain `/` or `..` sequences (to prevent path traversal vulnerabilities).
     *   `"priority"`: A string indicating the task's priority.
 Allowed values: `"High"`, `"Medium"`, or `"Low"`.
     *   `"task_name"`: A concise string description of the task (150 characters or less).
     *   `"status"`: A string indicating the task's current status.
-Allowed values: `"Not Started"`, `"In Progress"`, `"Completed"`, or `"Blocked"`.
+Allowed values: `"Not Started"`
-    *   `"description"`: A string providing a more detailed description of the task.
-HTML characters in this field will be automatically escaped to prevent XSS vulnerabilities.
-*   The `"phase"`, `"phase_goal"`, `"success_metrics"`, `"next_phase_actions"`, and `"current_focus"` fields are also required at the top level.

-**Validation:**

-*   Before submitting a pull request that modifies `ROADMAP.json`, please ensure that your changes are valid JSON and conform to the structure described above.
-You can use a JSON validator (many are available online) to check the syntax.
-The CI build includes similar validation, but it's always best to catch errors early.
-*   After modifying `ROADMAP.json`, run `python scripts/generate_roadmap_md.py` locally to generate the `ROADMAP.md` file and visually inspect the output for any formatting issues or errors.

-## File Format Considerations